 Similar to some of the guidelines for swinging, open marriages emphasize honesty and communication.
 Unlike the swinging lifestyle, however, open marriages allow for polyamory within the confines of a legally binding relationship.
 To make an open marriage successful in the 1970s - when the sexual revolution was going strong - couples had to take a leap, keep an open mind, and maybe hit up a certain type of club... together.

 Open Marriage Was Seen As A Way To Have Choice And Change Within Traditional Construct

 The O'Neills advocated open marriage as an alternative to traditional marriage, emphasizing choice and the ability to change.
-Marriage could be constricting and, with new friendships and sexual relationships thrown into the mix, a husband and wife could maintain their relationship while engaging in new activities, experiences, and freedoms.
+A husband and wife could maintain their relationship while engaging in new activities, experiences, and freedoms.
 The focus was on making a marriage work, albeit with some untraditional techniques.

 According to their research, many individuals were struggling with the idea of traditional marriage.
 One woman told them, "I don't want to say yes, yes we are going to be in love forever.
 It's like saying, yes, yes you know the ocean - and the next wave is going to look like this one, but I can say it is worth the risk if I feel I can do something about it... it's not.
 'I'm doing this because I've got to do it,' it's doing this because I chose to do it, and that's what it is, man is a thinking animal, therefore I am."

 For the O'Neills, open marriage, as an alternative to the unrealistic and idealized form of marriage described here, took some of the pressure off the individuals and the marriage itself.

 Swinging And Open Marriage Were Surprisingly Middle-Class Behaviors During The 1970s